 While I’m not a fan of using a lot of oil, I’ve found that adding just two tablespoons brings the perfect amount of richness.
 The avocados still provide a creamy feel, so the dip isn’t heavy — just perfectly balanced.

-I usually double the recipe since it disappears fast and works incredibly well for meal prep.
+I usually double the recipe since it disappears fast and works incredibly well for healthy vegan meal prep, much like my pinto bean salad.

 Why this recipe works